Solidarity with George Ciccariello-Maher

-Over the weekend, George Ciccariello-Maher — author of Building the Commune, We Created Chávez, and the forthcoming Decolonizing Dialectics — became the target of a harrassment campaign by white supremacists and their fellow travelers in the conservative media after mocking the patently racist concept of "white genocide" on Twitter.
+Over the weekend, George Ciccariello-Maher — author of Building the Commune, We Created Chávez, and the forthcoming Decolonizing Dialectics — became the target of a harassment campaign by white supremacists and their fellow travelers in the conservative media after mocking the patently racist concept of "white genocide" on Twitter.

-Responding to bad faith complaints — many from apparant fascists — motored by Breitbart, administrators at Drexel University, where Ciccariello-Maher teaches Politics and Global Studies, issued a statement on Christmas Day describing his comments as "utterly reprehensible," and vaguely intimating the professor would be disciplined.
+Responding to bad faith complaints — many from apparent fascists — motored by Breitbart, administrators at Drexel University, where Ciccariello-Maher teaches Politics and Global Studies, issued a statement on Christmas Day describing his comments as "utterly reprehensible," and vaguely intimating the professor would be disciplined.

 Ciccariello-Maher responded with a statement of his own: